forthy42/net2o/wiki/squid.md

 ### Speculation object

-Or is BitCoin's course a bubble?
+Or is BitCoin's price a bubble?
+Who could have that strange idea?

 ![Stages in a bubble](https://people.hofstra.edu/geotrans/eng/ch7en/conc7en/img/stages_bubble.png)